Check out Tigit Jon’s Routes in Vietnam

 If you don’t take the detour, continue North on the HCM highway.
 If you do take the detour, follow the directions in reverse to get back to the tea hills, or you can cut across on the QL15 road that goes around Van Dien and meets back with the HCM highway 62-kilometers later at the marker for KM-0 of the Truong Son Dong road in Nghe An province.

 The Truong Son Dong Road, also known as the Ho Chi Minh Trail, was a series of roads, paths, and routes used by the Vietnamese during the war to evade the enemy.
 The road has significant sentimental value in Vietnam, and the monument here is to memorialize that.
 It’s worth stopping for the photo since you’ll be coming by here no matter what route you take.
-A photo of a memorial will help break up all of your Vietnam waterfall photos.

 Depending on what route you took and how much time you have left in the day, you can either overnight here in Tan Ky or press on a further 165-kilometers towards Cam Thuy.
 In Tan Ky, there are plenty of sleeping and eating options available around the KM-0 marker and alongside the HCM Highway.